-We have shown that the temperature dependence of microphysical process rates and of the phase partitioning of convective condensate explains most of the cloud liquid water increase in mid and high latitudes in two climate models, AM2.1 and CESM-CAM5.
+of convective condensate explains most of the cloud liquid water increase in the middle and high latitudes in two climate models, AM2.1 and CESM-CAM5.
 In this section, we present evidence supporting this conclusion in other climate models and observations.
 One key aspect of our results is that temperature alone controls most of the LWP changes in mixed-phase clouds.
 If this is generally the case in models and observations, then the following two hypotheses can be made:

-- 1. Cloud liquid water and temperature are robustly positively correlated in mid to high latitudes. - 2.
-The cloud liquid water response to unforced (e.g., seasonal) temperature variations is similar to the forced response. - While a dependence of LWP on temperature would also be expected if cloud liquid water increases adiabatically with warming, we will show that a robust temperature-LWP relationship exists only in mid to high latitudes in models and observations, coincident with the mixed-phase regime.
+- Cloud liquid water and temperature are robustly positively correlated in the middle to high latitudes. - 2) The cloud liquid water response to unforced (e.g., seasonal) temperature variations is similar to the forced response.

+While a dependence of LWP on temperature would also be expected if cloud liquid water increases adiabatically with warming, we will show that a robust temperature-LWP relationship exists only in the middle to high latitudes in models and observations, coincident with the mixed-phase regime.
 Furthermore, the magnitude of this temperature-LWP relationship varies considerably among models, which cannot be ascribed to simple thermodynamic arguments such as the increase in adiabatic cloud water content.
 These results suggest an important role for microphysical ice-phase processes in the LWP response to warming.

-We test our two hypotheses by calculating correlation and regression coefficients for monthlymean temperature-LWP relationships in models and observations.
-The data include output from 442 the historical experiments of 32 CMIP5 models (Table B1), as well as satellite LWP retrievals for 443 1989-2008 (O'Dell et al. 2008) combined with reanalysis temperature from ERA-Interim (Dee et al. 2011).
+We test our two hypotheses by calculating correlation and regression coefficients for monthly mean temperature-LWP relationships in models and observations.
+The data include output from the historical experiments of 32 CMIP5 models (Table B1), as well as satellite LWP retrievals for 1989-2008 (O'Dell et al. 2008) combined with reanalysis temperature from ERA-Interim (Dee et al. 2011).
 Since we do not remove the seasonal cycle from the data, most of the joint LWP and temperature variability reflects the annual cycle.
-For simplicity, we use temperature aver-446 aged between the 500-850 hPa levels, the layer containing the bulk of the cloud liquid water in most models (not shown), and average the data zonally before calculating the correlations and regressions.
-Because satellite LWP observations are only available over the oceans, we remove 449 land grid points from the model data to ensure that the results are comparable between models and observations, but note that the model results are very similar if land areas are included (not 451 shown).
-452
+For simplicity, we use temperature averaged between the 500- and 850-hPa levels, the layer containing the bulk of the cloud liquid water in most models (not shown), and average the data zonally before calculating the correlations and regressions.
+Because satellite LWP observations are only available over the oceans, we remove land grid points from the model data to ensure that the results are comparable between models and observations, but note that the model results are very similar if land areas are included (not shown).